MindsetConsulting/MindsetAppAnalyzerFree/README.md

     <BR>**YS_APPANALYZER_ENDUSER** End User Tracking Security Role

  ### Validation steps
  1. It may be possible that that Odata service and/or applications are not active in the ICF.
 In which case, go to SICF and search for service names by **MINDSET**.
 Activate any services you see that are not active under the Mindset folders in the ICF and retry the applications.
+Everything you see in the nodes below should be active.
  <img src="http://www.mindsetconsulting.com/wp-content/uploads/2020/04/SICFnodes.jpg">

  ### License